Training Methods and Nutrition for Muscle Mass Building

 3. Make sure you train each muscle in the full range of motion and use different joint angles.

 You want to maximize fiber stimulation.
 You have to work through joint angle "sticking points" through full range of motion.
 You also want to stress a muscle from different joint angles.
-An example of this would be working out your biceps by working them out at different angles and muscle lengths.
-Build muscle length by doing preacher curls and muscle peak by performed outstretched cable arm curls.
+An example of this would be working out your biceps at different angles and muscle lengths, an example would be preacher curls and straight arm cable curls.

 4. Monitor your nutrition intake.

 Sometimes you will hit plateaus if you have macronutritient (protein, carbohydrates, fat, water) or micronutrient (vitamins and mineral) deficiencies.
 Watch out for missing meals and not eating after workouts.
 This will hamper progress.
 Look at your pre- and post-workout nutrition.
-You may want to consider a high quality multivitamin, (such as a whey protein supplement (highly recommend), creatine, glutamine, and arginine.
+You may want to consider high quality multi-vitamin/multi-mineral, oand whey protein isolate.
+Occasional use of a pre-workout supplement that contains BCAA's and creatine can help you push harder and reach your goals faster.
+Other supplements to consider are; magnesium, zinc, and fish oil/omega3-6.

 Tight muscles will prevent you from working them in the full range of motion.
 With limited flexibility, you are more prone to injury.
-Spend less time recovering and more time training by stretching.
+Spend less time recovering and more time training by stretching and foam rolling.
+Check out some of my favourite stretches and foam rolling.

 6. Training weak links (grip strength).